phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 When running any test(s), if you would like the test(s) to continue running for a number of times, this variable can be used.
 The value should be the number of times to loop the testing process before ending.
 **FORCE_TIMES_TO_RUN**
 If you wish to override the number of times to run each test -- rather than the Phoronix Test Suite using the number of times specified in each test profile -- this variable can be used.
+**FORCE_TIMES_TO_RUN_MULTIPLE**
+This option allows specifying a multiple for increasing the number of times a test will run based upon the original TimesToRun value specified in the test definition.
+This allows for increasing the expected times to run based on a multiple of that default rather than a static value.
 **FORCE_MIN_TIMES_TO_RUN**
 This is similar to the FORCE_TIMES_TO_RUN option but will only be used if the test profile's run count is less than this defined value.
+**FORCE_MIN_TIMES_TO_RUN_CUTOFF**
+When used in conjunction with FORCE_MIN_TIMES_TO_RUN, the override value will only be applied to test profiles where its average run-time length (in minutes) is less than the value specified by FORCE_MIN_TIMES_TO_RUN_CUTOFF.
 **NO_FILE_HASH_CHECKS**
 To disable MD5/SHA256 check-sums from being checked when downloading test files, set this variable to 1.
 This variable used to be known as *NO_MD5_CHECKS* , which is still honored but was changed to *NO_FILE_HASH_CHECKS* to reflect other kind of file hash sum checks.
 **NO_HTTPS**